Marijuana produces a dreamy state, a sense of well-being, and distorted perceptions.

 Cannabinoid hyperemesis is a recently described syndrome in which long-time users of marijuana have alternating bouts of nausea and vomiting.
 The syndrome usually resolves within 48 hours.
 Taking hot baths provides some relief and is the biggest clue for doctors to diagnose the condition.

-Pregnant women who use marijuana may have smaller babies than nonusers, but the effect seems small.
+Some studies show that women who smoke marijuana are less likely to conceive.
+Those who become pregnant may have smaller babies than nonusers, but the effect seems small.
 Delta-9-THC passes into breast milk, but no harmful effects have been detected in babies.
 Nonetheless, women who are pregnant, trying to get pregnant, or breastfeeding are advised not to use marijuana.

 Marijuana is eliminated from the body slowly over several weeks, so withdrawal symptoms tend to be mild.
 After a few weeks of heavy, frequent use, abruptly stopping causes symptoms that begin about 12 hours later and last up to 7 days.
 Symptoms include